Skip to main content

 • Where can I get more information and support?

 Along with these sample questions, be sure to write down some of your own.
-For instance, you might want more information about recovery times so you can plan your work or activity schedule.
+For example, you might want more information about recovery times so you can plan your work or activity schedule.
 Or you might want to ask about qualifying for clinical trials.

 American Cancer Society Emails